 - With most tours having a pickup and drop off service you don’t have to worry about finding your way there.

 We have picked our top five activities to help you research and plan your island itinerary.

 One of the best days’ out from Koh Samui is undoubtedly a tour to Ang Thong Marine Park – a stunning archipelago consisting of 42 islands.
 The islands, interspersed with limestone rock formations create an extraordinarily beautiful panorama.
 A tour takes you to caves, hidden lagoons, and white sand beaches with plenty of opportunities for snorkelling in glassy waters over shallow coral gardens.

 Make sure your tour includes a trip to Ko Mae Ko (Mother Island) where a tough but rewarding climb affords you an amazing view across the marine park.
-There are many different tour companies to who offer the tour from large catamarans which ferry hundreds of people backwards and forwards to small intimate privately owned sail boats for rent.
+There are many different tour companies to who offers the tour from large catamarans which ferry hundreds of people backwards and forwards to small intimate privately owned sailboats for rent.
 The one you choose depends on your budget, time available and the number of people in your group.